NeoResearch/csbiginteger-cpp/packages/lib-csbiginteger-js/README.md

 Many initial ideas came from: https://gist.github.com/surma/b2705b6cca29357ebea1c9e6e15684cc

-And obviously, from may issues in the Emscripten Project.
+And **obviously**, from many issues and discussions in the [emscripten.org Project](https://github.com/emscripten-core/emscripten).

-THANKS A LOT!
+**THANKS A LOT!**

+This package implements the step-by-step tutorial from [igormcoelho/emscripten-webpack-cpp-example](https://github.com/igormcoelho/emscripten-webpack-cpp-example).

 ## General Idea

-By using `make start`, a process will build the C++ using Emscripten and put it inside `build/` folder.
-After that, Webpack v4 will bundle it inside `dist/` folder.
+By using `make start`, a process will build the C++ using Emscripten and put it inside `build/` folder (good for Nodejs).
+After that, Webpack v4 will bundle it inside `dist/` folder (good for Web).

 ### make start